oracle/graal/truffle/docs/Inlining.md

 better size proxy since partial evaluation removes all the abstractions of the AST and results in a graph that is much closer to the low-level instructions that the call target actually performs.
-This results in a more precise cost model when deciding weather or not to inline a call target and removes much of the language specific information that the AST carries (hence the name:
+This results in a more precise cost model when deciding whether or not to inline a call target and removes much of the language specific information that the AST carries (hence the name:
 Language-agnostic inlining).

 This is achieved by performing partial evaluation on every candidate call target and then making the inlining decision after that (as opposed to the legacy inlining which made decisions before doing any partial evaluation).
-Both the amount of partial evaluation that will be done as well the amount that will be inlined are controlled by a notion of a budget.
+Both the amount of partial evaluation that will be done as well as the amount that will be inlined are controlled by a notion of a budget.
 These are the "exploration budget" and "inlining budget" respectively, both expressed in terms of Graal node counts.

 The downside of this approach is that we need to do partial evaluation even on call targets which we ultimately decide not to inline.
 This results in a measurable increase in average compilation time compared to legacy inlining (aprox.
 10%).

-## Observing and impacting the inlining.
+## Observing and impacting the inlining

 The inliner keeps an internal call tree to keep track of the states of individual calls to targets, as well as the inlining decisions that were made.